 How does the knee work?

-Dr Brown is an expert at diagnosing the causes of knee problems, as a result of his years of experience and additional training.
+An expert at diagnosing the causes of knee, shoulder & hip problems, as a result of his years of experience and additional training.
 He will recommend a treatment plan tailored to your needs, which will only involve surgery if all other options are have been attempted or are unsuitable.